GokulNC/Physics-Through-Computational-Thinking/About.md

 BOOKS AND REFERENCES:
 We aim to make the lectures self-contained.
 Standard undergraduate texts for Mechanics (Kleppner and Kolenkow), Electrostatics (Griffiths), Modern Physics (Beiser) could be useful aids.

+### Footnotes

+This course was first taken in [IISER Bhopal in 2019](https://creates.iiserb.ac.in/resource.html) (offline classes), which was more rigorous than the 2020 NPTEL online course.
+The old lecture materials can be found here: [Physics Through Computational Thinking - PMMMNMTT Course, 2019](https://creates.iiserb.ac.in/Physics_through_Computational_Thinking.html).